-- Suitability given the Fund's level of funding and liability profile

-- The level of expected risk

-- Outlook for asset returns
+- Suitability given the Fund's level of funding and liability profile - The level of expected risk - Outlook for asset returns - Environmental, Social and Governance ("ESG") factors

-The Committee also monitors the Fund's actual allocation on a regular basis to ensure it does not notably deviate from the target allocation.
-The Committee has set ranges around the strategic asset allocation for the traditional asset classes (equities and bonds) and then rebalances the portfolio if any individual asset class moves outside its range.
+The Committee also monitors the Fund's actual allocation on a regular basis to ensure it does not deviate inappropriately from the target allocation.
+The Committee has set ranges around the strategic asset allocation and will seek advice on re-balancing the portfolio if any individual asset class moves outside its agreed range.

-Investment of money in a wide variety of investments
+3. Investment of money in a wide variety of asset classes

-Asset classes

-The Fund may invest in quoted and unquoted securities of UK and overseas markets including equities and fixed interest and index linked bonds, loans, property, infrastructure and cash either directly or through pooled funds.
-The Fund may also make use of contracts for differences and other derivatives either directly or in pooled funds investing in these products for the purpose of efficient portfolio management or to hedge specific risks.
+The Fund may invest in quoted and unquoted securities of UK and overseas markets including listed and private equities, fixed interest and index linked bonds issued by corporations and governments, loans, property, infrastructure, alternative credit and cash either directly or through pooled funds.
+The Fund may also make use of other derivatives either directly or in pooled funds, investing in these products for the purpose of efficient portfolio management or to hedge specific risks.
+Underlying investment managers may also use derivatives for other purposes such as leverage or to manage specific risks.